BlanchetteLab/LAMPS/README.md

 6) Download and uncompress the example directories for the following test 2C-ChIP and 5C data sets from Wang et al. 2019 into the LAMPS/ directory:
     * 2C-ChIP example: https://www.cs.mcgill.ca/~blanchem/LAMPS/2C-ChIP.tar.gz
     * 5C example: https://www.cs.mcgill.ca/~blanchem/LAMPS/5C.tar.gz

-## Input
-LAMPS config file - human-readable text file (tab-separated values [TSV] format) with three required and 5 optional columns:
-1) *required*: paired-end library name
-2) *required*: barcode sequence for multiplexing - if no barcode, provide empty string ''
-3) *required*: complete file path to sequencing file (FASTQ or BAM)
-4) *optional*: primers to exclude - comma separated list of primer names found in the second column of the primer file (**must be identical**)
-5) *optional*: batch number - user-assigned batch id that groups libraries with respective input library for normalization
-6) *optional*: normalization factors - one or more normalization factors found in their own additional columns (i.e., if there are three normalization factors, then there will be 8 columns present in the config file).
-LAMPS will multiply factors together.

-&nbsp;&nbsp;&nbsp;&nbsp;*Columns 5-8 are specific to 2C-ChIP product handling and not typically performed on 5C data

-&nbsp;&nbsp;&nbsp;&nbsp;*Example config files can be found in the example 2C-ChIP and 5C folders

-Primer file - human-readable text file (TSV format) with eight required columns:
-1) *required*: genome locus name
-2) *required*: primer name - for excluding primer pairs, these column values must be identical to column four's in the config file
-3) *required*: primer strand - forward 'F' or reverse 'R'
-4) *required*: primer sequence
-5) *required*: genome assembly
-6) *required*: chromosome
-7) *required*: primer starting basepair
-8) *required*: primer ending basepair

-&nbsp;&nbsp;&nbsp;&nbsp;*Example primer files can be found in the example 2C-ChIP and 5C folders

 ## Quick start